What’s the real difference between cat 6 and cat 7? If this question bothers you a lot, then we’re here to answer!

 Thanks to the technological evolution, category 6 ethernet cords stepped into the market with insulation, separating wires that make less noise and contain decreased cross talk.

 Presto!
 It means users can experience a smooth and error-free internet connection.

 With the time, cat 6a was also introduced in the market with much better insulation than cat 6, which means decreased noise and crosstalk.

 But as technology keeps evolving, cat 7 ethernet cables also jumped in, and this time it went one more step ahead and has much-enhanced insulation in which you can see a drastic drop in noise and crosstalk!

 Of course, it results in a better, little to no error and much smoother experience.

 (Cat 7 a for more advanced insulation than cat 7, cat 6a, and cat 6, so imagine the excellent experience!)

-Been thinking whether cat 6 and cat 7 are backwards compatible?
+Been thinking about whether cat 6 and cat 7 are backward compatible?
 Can you use the older versions of ethernet cables along with cat 6 and cat 7 or not?

 ● Cat 6 Compatibility